 Being Adoption novices we didn’t really know what the adoption process entailed, or if we wanted to go down that avenue.
 Friends and family often told us we should go for Surrogacy, but something about paying and having someone else carry our child didn’t really resonate with us.
 This being the reason we did some research into the various methods.
 We decided that Adoption was the one for us.
 Having a child that looked like us was completely irrelevant, adopting a child that hasn’t had the best start to life and is in need of a loving family and home seemed a lot more befitting to our nature.

 As I said earlier so many articles online regarding adoption were quite negative.
-If it weren’t for blogs such as The Unlikely Dad, Two Guys Adopting and Becoming Pappy.
-We would have been scared off.
+If it weren’t for a small few blogs, We would have been scared off.
 From the offset of our blog research, we realised adopting a child would be a lot more rewarding than the other options of obtaining a child.
 From stories of first words and images found on instagram.
 Sidenote – We’ve all seen the @GayDads page haven’t we, the one that only seems to post really attractive men with their beautiful children; Makes the most unbroody broody!